 SHOW USER FUNCTIONS¶

 Lists all user-defined functions (UDFs) for which you have access privileges.
-This command can be used to list the UDFs for a specified database or schema (or the current database/schema for the session), or across your entire account.
+Use this command to list the UDFs for a specified database or schema (or the current database/schema for the session), or across your entire account.

 See also: